Klaus Hempel Style Pendant Chandelier

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.

 Sometimes sold as a lamp made by Kaiser Leuchten but it only has some similarities with the original one.
 Klaus Hempel designed the table and wall lamp in 1972.
 Also a cascading chandelier was made.
 Gebr.
 Kaiser & Co.
-Leuchten KG received an If Design Award for this lamp: discipline product. (link on the left of this page) Klaus Hempel designed several lamps for Hustadt-Leuchten and Kaiser Leuchten.
+Leuchten KG received an If Design Award for this lamp: discipline product.
+Klaus Hempel also designed several lamps for Hustadt-Leuchten and Kaiser Leuchten.

 Chrome and white chandelier, also produced by Massive